 Effortless Mastery is a book written by Kenny Werner, an American jazz pianist and educator.
-It’s about overcoming dysfunctional fear-based practicing and playing music to achieve effortless mastery.
-I first heard it referred to by Alia Thabit in relation to belly dance.
-At first glance, the connection may not seem obvious, but have you ever been afraid of making a wrong move, or felt your body wracked by tension, or felt ‘stuck’, making the same mistakes over and over again while dancing?
+It’s about overcoming dysfunctional fear-based practising and playing to achieve effortless mastery.
+So what can a book about music teach us about dance?
+I first heard the book referred to by Alia Thabit in relation to belly dance.
+The connection may not seem obvious.
+But have you ever been afraid of making a wrong move?
+Or felt your body wracked by tension?
+Or felt ‘stuck’, making the same mistakes over and over again while dancing?
 Strategies from Werner’s book can be used to overcome these (and other) issues in dance.
-I highly recommend reading the whole book to learn about Werner’s journey and how fear affects listening to and playing music, as well as practical steps to overcome this.
-In this blog, I’ll focus on the practical aspects, exploring how Werner’s strategies can be used to build your personal dance practice, and start a journey towards ‘effortless mastery’ in dance.
+In this blog post, you will learn practical strategies from Warner’s book.
+You will be able to build your personal dance practice, and start your journey towards ‘effortless mastery’ in dance.
+If you are interested in this subject, I highly recommend reading the whole book.
+You will learn about Werner’s journey and how fear affects listening to and playing music, as well as practical steps to overcome this.

-Werner’s method is a slow one, he suggests practicing only one thing at a time until it’s mastered, on the basis that it’s better to learn less material really well than more material superficially.
+Werner’s method is a slow one.
+He suggests practising only one thing at a time until it’s mastered.
+He says that it’s better to learn less material really well than more material superficially.
 Why does this make sense?
 You’ll make the same mistakes over and over again if you learn lots of things superficially.
-If you actually take the time to achieve mastery you will stop making the same mistake, and will be easier to learn more material in the future.
+If you actually take the time to achieve mastery you will stop making the same mistake.
+Then it will be easier to learn more material in the future.
 For me, one of the things I’m working on now is having purposeful (not flappy) arms.
 If I keep learning off lots of dances without taking as long a time as I need to address my arms, I will still have flappy arms years later.

 Werner proposes a four-step method to achieve effortless mastery.
 And one step must be achieved before the next.
 This could take weeks or months or years, but that’s ok, it’s a journey, not a race.